gtuck/ai-workshop/slides.md

    Quickly write polite, professional, or friendly emails and texts.

 2. 📅 **Plan Your Day or Week**
-   Ask for a customized daily schedule based on your tasks and preferences.
+   Request a customized daily schedule tailored to your tasks and preferences.

 3. 🍽️ **Meal Planning and Recipes**
    Get meal ideas based on ingredients you have or dietary needs.